TIDES-transit/TIDES/docs/index.md

 # TIDES

-TIDES (Transit Integrated Data Exchange Specification) is your key to accessing, managing, and using transit operations data.
+TIDES (the Transit Integrated Data Exchange Specification) is your key to accessing, managing, and using transit operations data.

 ## Why TIDES?